-A Program of Excellence
+A School of Excellence in Bookbinding Education

 The American Academy of Bookbinding is a program of the Ah Haa School for the Arts.